mapsteps/ultimate-dashboard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a Custom Dashboard and give the WordPress Dashboard a more meaningful use.
+Create a Custom Dashboard and give the WordPress admin area a more meaningful use.

 == Description ==
-[Ultimate Dashboard](https://ultimatedashboard.io/) allows you to create a custom WordPress dashboard for you or your clients.
+[Ultimate Dashboard](https://ultimatedashboard.io/) allows you to create a custom WordPress dashboard for you and your clients.

-Replace the default WordPress dashboard widgets with your own and send your clients to the key areas of their website - or anywhere else!
+Replace the default WordPress dashboard widgets with your own and send your clients to the key areas of their websiten

 Ultimate Dashboard is a clean & lightweight plugin that was made to optimize the user experience for clients in the WordPress admin.

 Customize the WordPress Dashboard today!

+== Features ==

-= Features =
+= Remove dashboard widgets =
-* Remove all or individual default WordPress widgets
+Remove all or individual default WordPress widgets.

-* Create icon widgets
-* Create text widgets
+= Create your own widgets =
+Create *icon, text & HTML widgets* to create a customized client dashboard and send your customer to the key areas of their website - or anywhere else!

+= Login Customizer =
+--

-* Replace the WordPress Dashboard headline
+= Clean up the WordPress admin =
-* Remove the "Help" Tab and/or "Screen Options" Tab from the wp admin area
+Remove things like the "Help" tab and "Screen Options" tab from the WordPress admin area & customize the WordPress *footer & version text*.

+= Hide the WordPress admin bar =
+Hide the WordPress admin bar from the frontend with a simple click.

+= Add Custom CSS =
+Add your custom CSS to the WordPress dashboard and/or the entire WordPress admin area.

+& a lot more!

+Other features:

+* Replace the WordPress dashboard headline
+* Define a text/icon & headline color for your Ultimate Dashboard widgets
 * Hide the WordPress admin bar from the frontend
-* Export/Import dashboard widgets & settings
+* Export/import dashboard widgets & settings
-* Add custom CSS to your WordPress dashboard
-* Add custom CSS to the entire WordPress admin
+* Remove data on uninstall

 Get even more Features with [Ultimate Dashboard PRO](https://ultimatedashboard.io/?utm_source=wordpress&utm_medium=description&utm_campaign=udb).

-= Ultimate Dashboard PRO =
+== Ultimate Dashboard PRO ==
 * Remove 3rd party widgets
+* Restrict widgets to specific users or user roles
+* White Label WordPress
+* Advanced Login Customizer
 * Create video widgets
 * Create contact form widgets
-* Create HTML widgets
 * WordPress multisite support
-* White Label the WordPress login & admin area

 [youtube https://www.youtube.com/watch?v=SFnXOYQ7vWk]